Mill Levy Information

 Deer Mountain Fire Protection District is launching a community-wide education campaign to support a crucial mill levy increase on the ballot this November.

-This increase is vital to maintaining EMS services on the mountain.
+This increase is vital to maintaining EMS services in our district.
 Without it, our community will lose local ambulance coverage and life-saving emergency medical response when minutes matters.

 Why It Matters: